How to Master Your Beginner Whole Wheat Bread

 • Divide the softened(not melted) butter into chunks and add to the dough.

-• Knead on low for 8-10 minutes adding a tablespoon of flour at a time as needed.
+• Knead on low or by hand for 8-10 minutes adding a tablespoon of flour at a time as needed.
 Then transfer to an oiled bowl and let rise for 1 hour or until doubled in size.

 • Turn the dough out onto a floured surface, and knead for 1 to 2 minutes as needed to get the dough workable.
 You can add more flour at this point if needed, but don’t overdo it.